warw511/Readthedocs-AHU/docs/source/index.rst

 **Low Supply Fan**

+This selection will be a floating point number ranging from 0 to 100%.
+The user may input an integer or use the slider to obtain the number required.

 .. image:: _images/low_Sup.jpg

 **Mixed-Air Temperature Low**

+This selection will be a floating point number ranging from 40 to 60 degrees.
+The user may input an integer or use the slider to obtain the number required.

 .. image:: _images/Mix_Temp.jpg

 **Mixed-Air Temperature High**

+This selection will be a floating point number ranging from 80 to 90 degrees.
+The user may input an integer or use the slider to obtain the number required.

 .. image:: _images/mix_Temp.jpg

 **Outside-Air Temperature Low**

+This selection will be a floating point number ranging from 20 to 40 degrees.
+The user may input an integer or use the slider to obtain the number required.

 .. image:: _images/out_Low.jpg

 **Outside-Air Temperature High**

+This selection will be a floating point number ranging from 90 to 125 degrees.
+The user may input an integer or use the slider to obtain the number required.

 .. image:: _images/out_High.jpg

 **Return-Air Temperature Low**

+This selection will be a floating point number ranging from 40 to 60 degrees.
+The user may input an integer or use the slider to obtain the number required.

 .. image:: _images/return_Low.jpg

 **Return-Air Temperature High**

+This selection will be a floating point number ranging from 80 to 90 degrees.
+The user may input an integer or use the slider to obtain the number required.

 .. image:: _images/return_High.jpg

 **Temperature Difference Threshold**

+This selection will be a floating point number ranging from 2 to 6.
+The user may input an integer or use the slider to obtain the number required.

 .. image:: _images/temp_Diff.jpg

 **Open Damper Threshold**

+This selection will be a floating point number ranging from 60 to 90.
+The user may input an integer or use the slider to obtain the number required.

 .. image:: _images/open_Damp.jpg

 **OAF Temperature Threshold**

+This selection will be a floating point number ranging from 5 to 15.
+The user may input an integer or use the slider to obtain the number required.

 .. image:: _images/oaf.jpg

 **Cooling enabled Threshold**

+This selection will be a floating point number ranging from 5 to 50.
+The user may input an integer or use the slider to obtain the number required.

 .. image:: _images/cooling_T.jpg

+Json view
+*********

 .. toctree::
    :maxdepth: 2